Continued from A Mennonite’s Day in Court

 “Okay, thank you,” I answered and got back into Christina’s car.
 We went to her mom’s house until it was time to go to work.
 Her mom also tried to convince me not to go to work, “Are you sure you should be going to work this afternoon Anna?
 You have had a really long day already.”

-“Well, you shouldn’t feel bad for taking a sick day.
+“Well, you shouldn’t feel bad about taking a sick day.
 Your health is more important than that job,” she said as she packed us both a lunch to take to work.

 That night Christina worked in the back with Sam the dude.
 I was the only person working in the sewing department.
 It was so quiet I had a hard time staying awake while I was working, as I began to feel worse.